-- Elevating the voices of leaders from communities of color
+- Elevating the voices of leaders from communities of color.

-- Strengthening the abilities and resources of community organizations to advance movements for social change
+- Strengthening the abilities and resources of community organizations to advance movements for social change.

-Since launching this initiative in 2018, the Foundation has held racial equity workshops, attended by over 300 people, to help provide a common language related to diversity, inclusion and equity.
+- In 2018, the Foundation held racial equity workshops, attended by over 300 people, to develop common language related to diversity, inclusion and equity.